 Once you have landed an interview, start preparing to make your best impression.
 Practice, reflect on your qualifications and take a deep breath.
 You've got this!

-Every year, the Advising and Career Center partners with the entire campus community to welcome local, regional, and national employers to our annual Internship Fair in the fall and the Career Fair in the Spring.
+Every year, the Advising and Career Center partners with the entire campus community to welcome local, regional, and national employers to our annual Career and Internship fairs.
+Don't just show up, be prepared.

 Young Professional Groups

-At Parkside, you are in close proximity to two amazing young professional groups in our backyard and many more in the region.
+At Parkside, you are in close proximity to two amazing young professional groups and many more in the region.
 Check out Kenosha's YLink (Young Leaders in Kenosha) and Racine's YPR (Young Professionals of Racine) for unlimited networking potential.